main-kun/ravestar.dev/content/blog/anatomy-of-node-part-1.md

   HandleScope handle_scope(isolate);

   const bool use_snapshot = context.IsEmpty();
-// environment initialisation ommited for clarity
+// environment initialisation omitted for clarity

 // initialize context from snapshot if (use_snapshot) {